jorgecarleitao/pyglet-gui/README.md

 Documentation
 --------------

-The documentation is incomplete.

 The documentation can be found in the [read the docs](http://pyglet-gui.readthedocs.org/en/latest/index.html).

 Running tests
 --------------

-You can run Pyglet-gui test suite from the root using
+To run Pyglet-gui full test suite, use

     python -m tests.runtests

-If you just want to run a specific module, you can use
+To run a specific module, use

     python -m tests.specificModule